harlan-zw/unlighthouse/docs/api/index.md

   This copies over the client from `@unlighthouse/client` to be used to render our scans details.

-  It's publicly exposed to provide tight integrations for custom client builds, such as the CI build.
+  It's publicly exposed to provide a tight integrations for custom client builds, such as the CI build.

   ```ts
   import { generateClient } from '@unlighthouse/core'